-Publishers report has a lot of information helpful for bloggers and digital marketers.
+Publishers report has a lot of information that’s helpful for bloggers and digital marketers.

-First, can see the top 10 landing pages on your site with the number of visits, average duration on the page, and bounce rate.
+First, you can see the top 10 landing pages on your site with the number of visits, average visit duration on the page, and bounce rate.
 This report is helpful for analyzing the performance of your webpages individually.
-Google Analyticator misses out such detailed information for your top pages.
+Google Analyticator misses out on such detailed information for your top pages.

 Third, you can see the top outbound links on your site.
 This feature is also available in Google Analyticator.

-Fourth, you can see the top affiliate links in your site.
-If you’ve added affiliate links on your site, then the plugin tracks which affiliate links are getting most clicks and show you the reports in Publishers report.
+Fourth, you can see the top affiliate links on your site.
+If you’ve added affiliate links on your site and told MonsterInsights which links they are, then the plugin tracks which affiliate links are getting the most clicks and shows you the reports in Publishers report.
 Google Analyticator doesn’t have this feature.